xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

-The above output also shows the two SIDs for two types of traffic for the EVI. we can check details of the SIDs using `show segment-routing srv6 sid <> detail` commands as below:
+The above output shows the two SIDs for two types of traffic for the EVI.
+We can check details of the SIDs using `show segment-routing srv6 sid <> detail` commands as below:

 <div class="highlighter-rouge">
 <pre class="highlight">